guewen/odoo-2015-connector-queue-job/slides.md

 ![Loading...](loading1.png)

+# Loading...

 ---
 class: center, middle

 ![Still loading...](loading2.png)

+# Still loading...

 ---
 class: center, middle

 ![Still loading...
 Please be patient.](loading3.png)

+# Still loading...
+Please be patient.

 ---
 class: center, middle

 ![Don't leave yet, it's still loading](loading4.png)

+# Don't leave yet, it's still loading

 ---
 class: center, middle

 ![You may not believe it, but the application is actually loading...](loading5.png)

+# You may not believe it, but the application is actually loading...

 ---
 class: center, middle

 ![Take a minute to get a coffee, because it's loading...](loading6.png)

+# Take a minute to get a coffee, because it's loading...

 ---
 class: center, middle

 ![Maybe you should consider reloading the application by pressing F5...](loading7.png)

+# Come on...

 ---
 class: center, middle, inverse